peterhinch/micropython-async/README.md

 The documentation and code in this repository are based on `uasyncio` version 2.0, which is the version on PyPi and in the official micropython-lib.
 This requires firmware dated 22nd Feb 2018 or later.
-Use of the IORead mechanism requires firmware after 17th June 2018.
+Use of the stream I/O mechanism requires firmware after 17th June 2018.

 See [tutorial](./TUTORIAL.md#installing-uasyncio-on-bare-metal) for